ElTheScreeps/Pipeline_Max/README.md

 | max_rdy                   | IN            | 1             | Module is ready to accept data                                                 |
 | max_data                  | OUT           | DATA_WIDTH    | Data representing the maximum, DATA_WIDTH bits                                 |

-When the numbers are equal, the value 0 will be displayed on max_data
+When the numbers are equal, the value 0 will be displayed on max_data.

 How to use this files: